 - Hypotheses 2, 5 and 6: All require black density multiplied by a measure of status inequality.
-For the latter I use the difference between white and black per capita income, where a positive number means whites are wealthier. - Hypotheses 2 and 3: Both require black density multiplied by a measure of population stability.
+I tested several inequality measures in the analysis, but for purposes of reporting results I choose one, the difference between white and black per capita income, where a positive number means whites are wealthier. - Hypotheses 2 and 3: Both require black density multiplied by a measure of population instability.
 For the latter I use the percentage of the population that did not live in the county five years previously. - Hypothesis 6: This requires black density multiplied by a measure of white socioeconomic status, to permit lower-income white communities to exhibit a backlash stronger than found in wealthier locales.
-For the latter I use white per capita income. - Hypothesis 7: The Cultural Backlash approach is most complicated.
-Surveys allow multiple ways to get at "white middle-class values," but none that clearly sums up the concept, or that can be pulled apart from the social interests reflected in my dependent variables.
+I used several distinct measures of white status, including education rates, but for purposes of reporting I use only white per capita income. - Hypothesis 7: The Cultural Backlash approach is most complicated.
+Surveys allow multiple, imperfect ways to get at "white middle-class" identification, but I do not wish to use explicit values questions that cannot be pulled apart from the social interests reflected in my dependent variables.
 The analysis requires more concrete proxies for interest or affiliation.
-Therefore I tested the idea from several angles, all of which required black density multiplied by some contextual measure of the likely prominence of "middle-class values," the social investment in white cultural socialization advantages (Merelman 1994, 2-5).
+Therefore I tested the idea from several angles, all of which required black density multiplied by some contextual measure of the likely prominence of "middle-class values," the social investment in white cultural advantages (Merelman 1994, 2-5).